survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 You can add more targets by expanding the `package.json` definition and branching at `webpack.config.js` based on the need. `webpack.parts.js` grows to contain specific techniques you can then use to compose the configuration.

-T> `productionConfig` is a stub for now and it will grow later as we expand the configuration further.

-T> The [process](https://nodejs.org/api/process.html) module used in the code is exposed by Node as a global.
-In addition to `env`, it provides plenty of other functionality that allows you to get more information of the host system.

 W> [Webpack does not set global NODE_ENV](https://github.com/webpack/webpack/issues/7074) based on `mode` by default.
 If you have any external tooling, such as Babel, relying on it, make sure to set it explicitly.
-To do this, set `process.env.NODE_ENV = mode;` within the webpack configuration function.
+To do this, set `process.env.NODE_ENV = mode;` within `getConfig`.

 ## Benefits of composing configuration